nickharriscodes/ORdashboard/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.<br />
+A few simple tests have been written for this application.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Running this command launches the test runner in the interactive watch mode.<br />

 ### `yarn build`